Judicial Service

 |

-Prior to his judicial service, Judge Scionti served as a Senior Diplomat and Foreign Policy Advisor with the United States Department of State overseeing rule of law advancements and counter-terrorism prosecutions in Kabul, Afghanistan.
-Judge Scionti also served as a Deputy Assistant Secretary with the United States Department of Defense overseeing intergovernmental and homeland defense policy in Washington, DC.
-Prior to his executive service, Judge Scionti served as a member of the Florida House of Representative where he served as Ranking Member on the House Public Safety and Security Council, Criminal and Civil Justice Committee, and Military and Veterans Affairs Committee.
-In addition to his executive and legislative service, Judge Scionti served as an Assistant Attorney General, an Assistant State Attorney, and an Assistant Statewide Prosecutor working with federal, state, and local law enforcement agencies in prosecuting violent felony offenders, white-collar corruption, and organized crime in Tampa, Florida.
+Prior to his judicial service, Judge Scionti served as a Senior Diplomat with the U.S. Department of State overseeing rule of law advancements and counter-terrorism prosecutions in Kabul, Afghanistan.
+Judge Scionti also served as a Deputy Assistant Secretary with the U.S. Department of Defense overseeing legislative affairs for intergovernmental and homeland defense policy in Washington, DC.
+In addition to his federal service, Judge Scionti served as an Assistant State Attorney and Assistant Statewide Prosecutor with the State of Florida working with federal, state, and local law enforcement agencies prosecuting violent felony offenders, white-collar corruption, and organized crime.